What Is DNS Tunneling and How Do I Stop It?

 Behind the scenes, ZTNA solutions with predictive AI perform statistical analysis and machine-learning-based tunneling detection on the information sent through a C2 channel to spot outliers and warn the administrators via DNS tunneling alerts.
 These alerts provide necessary event details, including the name servers used in the attack for each DNS request.

-Below are examples from a DNS tunneling attack detected by CylanceGATEWAY™ through Intrusion Detection Service (IDS) rules and machine learning algorithms.
+Below are examples from a DNS tunneling attack detected by CylanceGATEWAY™ through Intrusion Detection System (IDS) rules and machine learning algorithms.
 As a result, it provides extensive coverage to detect adversary tools, including AnchorDNS, Chimera, BONDUPDATER, Denis, and others.

 For an improved security posture, BlackBerry recommends that alongside access control policies, organizations should consider implementing content filtering, and risk-based rules to stay ahead of threat actors.
 For example, the CylanceGATEWAY Access Control List (ACL) framework offers a single integrated workflow that network administrators can use to define the action (allow/disallow), access (destination), and association (user/risk).